 Occupational health and safety

-Sonova is committed to provide and promote an occupational health and safety culture that supports and protects our employees.
-We regularly monitor and analyze the potential health and safety risks of our operations and implement both legally-required and voluntary occupational health and safety programs.
-Sonovaʼs operations have a relatively low exposure to health and safety risk.
+Sonova fosters an occupational health and safety culture that supports and protects our employees.
+We lay a foundation of safe behavior and provide the right tools to limit the risks of accidents and injuries at our workplace.
+We regularly monitor and analyze the potential health and safety risks of our operations and implement both legally required and voluntary occupational health and safety programs.
+Safety is the topic of daily meetings at our operation sites.
+Sonovaʼs production has a relatively low exposure to health and safety risk.
 Most injuries and lost work days are not caused by the manufacturing processes; they are more likely to be sustained during activities such as movement of goods.
 Employees who work with chemicals and hazardous substances, or come into contact with them, are regularly trained in their safe handling.

-In 2021/22, we recorded a lost day rate (LDR) of 50.7 (2020/21: 32.5) and lost-time injury frequency rate (LTIFR) of 3.4 (2020/21: 2.4).
-The increases in the LDR and LTIFR reflect an increase in frequency of injuries and total lost days greater than the increase in total working hours.
-It is important to note that the absolute number of injuries at Sonova is generally low, and small changes in it can have a significant impact on the key performance indicators.
-For example, in the 2021/22 data, one accident was responsible for over 50% of the total lost days, whereas the majority of the other accidents caused less than one week of lost time per incident.
-The most common types of accidents were behavior-based, such as slips, trips, or falls.
-We investigate the root causes of each work-related injury, carry out regular local internal health and safety audits, and implement action plans, such as intensified local training and awareness-raising activities to further reduce exposure to work-related health and safety risks.
+We have included both our newly-acquired Consumer Hearing business and our Cochlear Implants business in our health and safety measurements for the 2022/23 financial year.
+We recorded a lost day rate (LDR) of 63.8 and lost-time injury frequency rate (LTIFR) of 3.7.
+The LDR increased by 26% compared to 2021/22, partially from the increased number of operation sites, but more importantly because of an increase in days lost after injuries.
+The LTIFR increased slightly compared to the previous year.
+The absolute number of injuries at Sonova is generally low, and small changes have a significant impact on the key performance indicators.
+For example, in the 2022/23 data, two accidents were responsible for 44% of the total lost days.
+We investigate the root causes of each work-related injury, perform regular local internal health and safety audits, and implement action plans, such as intensified local training and awareness-raising activities to further reduce exposure to work-related health and safety risks.
 We carry out regular safety walks at our operation sites to help prevent accidents.
-No occupational illness or disease cases have been registered in the past three years, leading to an occupational illness frequency rate (OIFR) of zero.
-There were no work-related fatalities.
+We also discuss KPIs such as accidents and observed safety infractions during daily meetings at the operation sites.

 Occupational health and safety

-The LDR, LTIFR, OIFR and work-related fatalities reported in the table above cover around 20% of our global workforce.
-The selection of the facilities follows a risk-based approach, and includes our operation centers in Switzerland, Vietnam, and China, as well as the operation and distribution center in the United States, and the regional European service centers in Spain and the United Kingdom.
-Each of these sites has a designated person responsible for local implementation of the health and safety program.
-Any incident that requires external medical health care is considered as a work-related injury.
-First-aid level injuries are not included.
-Any work-related injury that results in the company employee not being able to return to work the next scheduled work day/shift is considered as a lost-time injury.
+The LDR, LTIFR, OIFR and work-related fatality figures reported in the table above cover around 20% of our global workforce, focused on employees in manufacturing, and operation and distribution roles.
+The measurements cover all of our manufacturing sites in Switzerland, Vietnam, China, Ireland, and the United States, our operation and distribution center in the United States, and our service centers in Spain and the United Kingdom.
+In each of these sites, a designated person is responsible for local implementation of the health and safety program.
+Any incident that requires external medical health care is considered a work-related injury: first-aid level injuries are not included.
+Any work-related injury that results in the company employee not being able to return to work the next scheduled workday/shift is considered a lost-time injury.
 Lost days refer to working days, not calendar days, and begin right after the accident.

 - Physical: nutrition, exercise, sleep, medical care, ergonomics